sudoabuser/assignment_modanisa/README.md

 # Goal of the assignment

-This assignment aims to execute a series of six randomly made-up user stories.
+This assignment aims to execute a series of six user stories.

 # Technologies used